 Mapping in Datasets Created from CSV Files

-If a dataset was created from a CSV file (see Create a Logical Data Model from CSV Files), the dataset fields are mapped to the columns in that CSV file.
+If a dataset was created from a CSV file (see Create a Logical Data Model from CSV Files or Create a Logical Data Model from Your Cloud Object Storage Service), the dataset fields are mapped to the columns in that CSV file.
 You can use CSV files with the same column names to load data to the dataset.
 For more information, see Update Data in a Dataset from a CSV File.

 If you want to switch to loading data from a table in the data warehouse and this table has the same name and the column names as the CSV file, you can keep the mapping as is.
 If the table has a different name and/or column names, manually update the dataset so that its fields are mapped to the table columns and the dataset has the table name mapped to it.

 Mapping in Datasets Created from Data Warehouse Tables

 If a dataset was created from a table in your data warehouse (see Create a Logical Data Model from Your Cloud Data Warehouse), the dataset fields are mapped to the columns in that table.
 You can use this table to load data to the dataset.

 - Distributed load is data distribution from a single source table into multiple workspaces based on client IDs.

 x__client_idcolumn in the source table.
 When data is loaded to a particular workspace, only the records with the value in the